 - The Pitfalls of Drug Company Sample Use - A physician starts to regret the decision of not accepting free samples for her practice after a financially burdened patient requests some.

 - "Can We Just Drop the Copay?" - A patient asks his physician if he could forgive his copay so he can continue to visit this office, mentioning that 80% of the bill for services will still be paid by insurance.

-- Splitting the Difference: Patient Preference versus Conservation of Resources - A physician eager to find new ways to cut costs is asked by a patient to perscribe a more expensive option.
+- Splitting the Difference: Patient Preference versus Conservation of Resources - A physician eager to find new ways to cut costs is asked by a patient to prescribe a more expensive option.

-- HMO-Dictated Patient Discharge - A physician's clinical judgement interferes with established HMO policy.
+- HMO-Dictated Patient Discharge - A physician's clinical judgment interferes with established HMO policy.

 - "Concierge" Practice and the Profession's Contract with Society - Should a physician institute a $3000 membership fee to access her practice, in the hope of being able to afford to provide higher quality care?

-- Dermatology Lab Referrals: Cash Cow or Ethical Trap? - A physician wonders if a lab refferal proposal is ethical, or even legal, and what consequences the partnership will have on the practice.
+- Dermatology Lab Referrals: Cash Cow or Ethical Trap? - A physician wonders if a lab referral proposal is ethical, or even legal, and what consequences the partnership will have on the practice.